Heroin-Bob/AudioTools-for-Linux/README.md

 ## Requirements
 All requirements are in the <b>setup reqs.sh</b> file.
 You do not need to install from any link below, this is just a list of requirements.
 Installation instructions will follow this section:
 - yabridge: https://github.com/robbert-vdh/yabridge
 - WINE (Pre-9.21 ONLY.
-9.21 breaks yabridge): The setup for this installs from apt using WINE 6.0.3.
+9.21 breaks yabridge): The setup for this installs from apt and will install version 6.0.3 or 9.0 (depending on your setup).
 If you use a more modern version of wine you will need to uninstall it (See FAQ)
 - Microsoft Fonts
 - curl
 - dotnet 8.0